reshmar00/recipe-sharing-website/README.md

 ### Environment Variables

-- Use .env files to manage sensitive information such as database credentials and secret keys.
+- Use `.env` files to manage sensitive information such as database credentials and secret keys.
 - Ensure to update these variables for both development and production environments.

-### Contributions

-Feel free to fork this repository and contribute to its development by submitting pull requests.

 ### Contact